 Some special settings cannot be accessed directly via dedicated front panel controls.
 Instead, they are set by entering a 3- or 4-digit code using the MODP and PG buttons.
-These settings are not persistent across power cycles (with the exception of calibration), so you can be sure to be using Elmyra 2's default settings whenever it was just turned on.
+These settings are not persistent across power cycles (with the exception of calibration) unless you explicitly save them, see "Save state" in the table below.